brokenmass/advanced-image-loader/README.md

       * other `hashType`s, i. e. `sha1`, `md5`, `sha256`, `sha512`
       * other `digestType`s, i. e. `hex`, `base26`, `base32`, `base36`, `base49`, `base52`, `base58`, `base62`, `base64`
       * and `length` the length in chars
-  - if a function is provided it will be called with a single parameter in the form :
+  - if a function is provided it will be called with a single object parameter structured as:
   ```json
   {
     "buffer": <image data buffer?